- Rail Trail

 Another significant bridge between Gayndah and Mundubbera (Mike Goebel 2018)

 Mundubbera station in 2015 when the rails were still in place.
 (Mike Goebel)

 The station and a length of track remain at Eidsvold (2018)

 Monto station, which is being used for short stays by caravans and RVs (2018)

 It takes a lot to build a railway and a lot to remove it.
-A small part of the remains of the railway at Monto (2018)
+A small part of the remains of the railway at Monto in 2018.
+Some still remains.

 Monto has many of the charms of a Queensland regional centre.
 (2018)